mozilla/www.ccadb.org/rootstores/usage.md

 therein, Mozilla sets some usage terms and rules for Root Store Members using the CCADB, as follows.

+## CCADB Data Usage Terms ##

+Redistribution and use of this data is permitted provided that neither the name and trademarks of Mozilla Corporation nor the names and trademarks of any Common CA Database contributor may be used to endorse or promote products derived from this data without specific prior written permission.

+THIS DATA IS PROVIDED BY MOZILLA CORPORATION AND COMMON CA DATABASE CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL MOZILLA CORPORATION AND COMMON CA DATABASE CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS DATA, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Meetings ##

 Root Store Members of the CCADB may meet by teleconference or